10XGenomics/vartrix/README.md

 At this point, all multi-allelic sites are ignored.
 They will still be a column in the final matrix to maintain ordering, but all values will be empty.

+### Use cases
+VarTrix is useful for evaluating heterogeneity of single cell datasets, including tumor samples and cell lines.

+#### scRNA-seq
+Allele specific expression in tumor samples can lead to strong correlations between the presence of a specific expressed variant and expression-based clustering.
+Overlaying the SNV information with expression clustering can lead to new insight in to the cause of a specific cancer and to the accumulation of mutations that may lead to relapse or drug resistance.

+#### scDNA-seq
+Assignment of variants in scDNA data can improve understanding of tumor and cell line heterogeneity.
+Copy number expansion in tumor cells or chromothripsis in cell lines can lead to specific variants being associated with subclonal populations.
+Similar to scRNA-seq datasets, variant assignment to specific cells can be overlaid with copy number based clustering.

 ### Installation

 VarTrix has automatically generated downloadable binaries for generic linux and Mac OSX under the [releases page](https://github.com/10XGenomics/vartrix/releases).
 The linux binaries will work on [any of our supported OSes](https://support.10xgenomics.com/os-support).